How Much Does Assisted Living Cost in Troy, Michigan?

 Room type.
 A private room costs more than a shared room.
 In large facilities, you might see options ranging from a studio to a two-bedroom apartment.
 In a small home like ours, rooms are private bedrooms in a house.

 Location.
 Costs vary across Michigan more than you might expect.
-Monroe County runs around $3,850 a month.
-Battle Creek runs over $11,000.
+The Monroe area runs around $3,850 a month, while the Battle Creek area tops $11,000.
 Southeast Michigan sits above the state median but below the highest-cost areas.

 Facility type and size.
 This is the biggest factor most families overlook.
-Large assisted living communities with amenity packages — pools, salons, fitness centers, restaurant-style dining — charge accordingly.
+Large assisted living communities with amenity packages, things like pools, salons, fitness centers, and restaurant-style dining, charge accordingly.
 A small residential home charges for care and housing.
-The amenities are different.
-A home cooked meal at the kitchen table instead of a dining room with a prix fixe menu.
-A living room instead of an activity center.
+The amenities are different: a home-cooked meal at the kitchen table instead of a dining room with a set menu, a living room instead of an activity center.
 For some families, the large community is what they want.
 For others, the small home is the better fit and the better value.

 How It Compares to Other Options

-Families often compare assisted living to other types of care.
-Here is how the numbers line up in Michigan:
+Families often weigh assisted living against other types of care.
+Here is how the numbers line up in Michigan.

-Nursing homes run about $10,646 per month for a semi-private room and $11,574 for a private room.
+Nursing homes run about $11,250 per month for a semi-private room and roughly $11,970 for a private room.
 That is nearly double the cost of assisted living.
 Nursing homes provide skilled medical care around the clock, which most seniors do not need.
 If your loved one does not require continuous nursing, you are paying for something they will not use.

 In-home care costs about $31 per hour in Michigan.
-At 44 hours a week — which is the standard benchmark, and it is not even close to 24/7 coverage — that comes to roughly $6,300 to $6,500 per month.
+At 44 hours a week, which is the standard benchmark and not even close to round-the-clock coverage, that comes to roughly $6,300 to $6,500 per month.
 For the same money as assisted living, you get a caregiver for about six hours a day.
 The other eighteen hours, your loved one is on their own.
-For families who need round-the-clock care at home, the cost jumps to $12,000 to $15,000 a month or more.
+For families who need true round-the-clock care at home, the cost climbs to $12,000 to $15,000 a month or more.

-Adult day care averages about $4,000 per month in Michigan.
+Adult day care averages around $2,000 per month in Michigan.
 It is a good option for families with a caregiver at home who works during the day, but it does not cover evenings, nights, or weekends.

 Before you compare prices, make sure you are comparing the same things.
-Some places quote a base rate that does not include medications, incontinence supplies, transportation to doctor appointments, or higher levels of care.
-You move your parent in at one rate and six months later you are paying significantly more because their needs changed and each new service comes with an upcharge.
+Some places quote a base rate that leaves out medications, incontinence supplies, transportation to doctor appointments, or higher levels of care.
+You move your parent in at one rate, and six months later you are paying significantly more because their needs changed and each new service came with an upcharge.

 Ask for the full picture.
 Ask what happens when needs increase.
 Ask whether there is a community fee or admission fee on top of the monthly rate.
 Get it in writing.